Innovative Partnering Models

-The Strategic Research Partnerships team is composed of skilled scientists with pharmaceutical and biotechnology research experience, all working to support Pfizer's global research interests by scouting for collaborative relationships with both academic and biopharmaceutical partners.
-These scientists are deployed globally to ensure Pfizer is an active participant in regional scientific discussions and help us work closely with our partners once relationships are established.
-By working with our 100+ Pfizer country organizations, we have built a strong international scouting network capable of connecting our R&D scientists to innovative opportunities around the world.
+The Global Scouting team is composed of skilled scientists with pharmaceutical and biotechnology research experience, all working to support Pfizer's research interests by scouting for collaborative relationships with both academic and biopharmaceutical partners.
+These scientists ensure Pfizer is an active participant in regional and international scientific discussions and help R&D work closely with its partners once relationships are established.
+By working with Pfizer's 100+ country organizations, we have built a strong international scouting network capable of connecting our R&D scientists to innovative opportunities around the world.

-The Strategic Research Partnerships group also drives the activities of the Pfizer Global Incubator, a seed-stage investment fund available to support collaborations with start-up companies founded by experienced entrepreneurs pursuing the commercialization of inventions that benefit patients and which closely align with Pfizer's research interests and portfolio.
+The team also directs the investment of a seed fund available to support collaborations with start-up companies founded by experienced entrepreneurs pursuing the commercialization of inventions that benefit patients and which closely align with Pfizer's research interests and portfolio.

 Key Regional Contacts:

 Australia / NZ

 Maria Flocco (Maria.Flocco@pfizer.com)